 The concepts that I am referring to as blueprinting and prototype are hardly deserving of such fancy titles.
 And what I am about to write hardly deserves it’s own post.
 Yet these incredibly simple, yet powerful, concepts deserve any coder’s attention.

 Before you write any code, spend some time describing a blueprint of what you want your code to achieve.
 Code can be hard to grasp, especially densely written logic.
 Keeping track of nested loops, variables, and interim tables will test the RAM of even the most experienced of coders!
 It is easy to feel lost even when reviewing code you have written yourself, especially if returning to it after a break.

 I recommend writing code in a sequence of scripts (or discrete blocks with clearly demarcated functionality), and the first in that sequence is a plain-english description of what each script is intending to accomplish.
+Ordered bullet lists work better than descriptions in paragraph form.
 The simple exercise of writing down the functionality and it’s connection to the overall purpose of the predictive modeling exercise not only helps improve documentation, it can help write organized, streamlined, better – code.